kthompson452/nfl-score-api/README.md

 This script functions as a backend for my other repo 'SmartScore'

-It is currently running on an old Raspberry Pi, and updates SmartScore's Realtime Database on Firebase whenever a team scores in the NFL
+It is currently running on an AWS ec2 Linux machine